 (e.g. Project manager, construction manager, technician)

 Administrators have full access rights.
 They can creat new content, invite Team members, edit all content and tasks, and they are the only ones who can alter project settings.

 Inforomation: Admistrators in projects are typically main contractors who are given assignments which they then direct to subcontractors, project managers and site supervisors.

 (e.g. project manager, technician, foreman, respectively with limitations)

-Assistants can see all content in a project, but they can only alter content they have created themselves.
+Contributors can see all content in a project, but they can only alter content they have created themselves.
 They cannot mark any tasks that have been created by someone else as ‘complete’ etc., but can create their own Pins and tasks.
-Assistants cannot add new team members and data sets, nor can they edit the project settings.
+Contributors cannot add new team members and data sets, nor can they edit the project settings.
 They can create reports.
 They can see and create all media and groups.

 Inforomation: This role is intended vor employees who actively work on a project, but who should not immediately have the right to close all tasks as complete, or to intervene in other processes.